Neuroendocrine cell: Pulmonary neuroendocrine cells

 Pulmonary neuroendocrine cells (PNECs) are specialized airway epithelial cells that occur as solitary cells or as clusters called neuroepithelial bodies (NEBs) in the lung.
-Pulmonary neuroendocrine cells are also known as Kulchitsky cells or K cells.
+Pulmonary neuroendocrine cells are also known as bronchial Kulchitsky cells.
 They are located in the respiratory epithelium of the upper and lower respiratory tract.
 PNECs and NEBs exist from fetal and neonatal stages in the lung airways.

 These cells are bottle- or flask-like in shape, and reach from the basement membrane to the lumen.
 They can be distinguished by their profile of bioactive amines and peptides, namely serotonin, calcitonin, calcitonin gene-related peptide (CGRP), chromogranin A, gastrin-releasing peptide (GRP), and cholecystokinin.

 These cells can be the source of several types of lung cancer, most notably small cell carcinoma of the lung, and bronchial carcinoid tumor.

 Function

 PNECs may play a role with chemoreceptors in hypoxia detection.
 This is best supported by the presence of an oxygen-sensitive potassium channel coupled to an oxygen sensory protein in the rabbit lumenal membrane.
 They are hypothetically involved in regulating localized epithelial cell growth and regeneration through a paracrine mechanism, whereby their signaling peptides are released into the environment.
 In addition, they contain neuroactive substances which are released from basal cytoplasm.
 These substances induce autonomic nerve terminals or vasculature in the deep lamina propria.